Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 ### rust-analyzer

 First and perhaps most obviously, we need language support.
-Rust Analyzer will give us syntax highlighting, auto complete, symbol editing and will just generally make out lives a lot easier.
+Rust Analyzer will give us syntax highlighting, auto complete, type hints, show documentation, allow symbol editing and will just generally make out lives a lot easier.

-Lets grab that
+Lets grab that by clicking install

 ### CodeLLDB

-Next, lets give ourselves super powers.
+This is the tool that's going to give us software engineering super powers

 Sometimes you can be working on code and its not doing what you expect

+"Happens to everyone all of the time, no need to worry"

 Wouldn't it be cool to just step over each line of code as it runs and see exactly whats happening

-CodeLLDB will let us do that
+LLDB will let us do that

 We'll cover how it works in a bit, for now lets just grab it